triton-inference-server/hugectr_backend/docs/architecture.md

 }
 ```
 * **Distributed Redis Cluster**
-Synchronous query for Redis cluster: Model Instance looks up the embedding keys from the localized GPU cache, which will also store the missing embedding keys(Keys not found in the GPU cache) into missing key buffer.The missing buffer is exchanged to the Redis Instance synchronously, and Redis cluster client performs the look up operation on the missing embedding keys.
-The distributed Redis cluster as the 2nd-level CPU cache will completely replace the localized parameter server for loading the complete embedded table of all models.
+Synchronous query for Redis cluster: Model Instance looks up the embedding keys from the localized GPU cache, which will also store the missing embedding keys(Keys not found in the GPU cache) into missing keys buffer.The missing buffer is exchanged to the Redis Instance synchronously, and Redis cluster client performs the look up operation on the missing embedding keys.
+The distributed Redis cluster as the 2nd-level cache will completely replace the localized parameter server for loading the complete embedded table of all models.
 However, the Redis cluster as a distributed memory cache is still limited by the size of CPU memory in each node, in other words, the size of the embedded table of all models still cannot exceed the total CPU memory of the cluster.
 Therefore, the user can use `"cache_size_percentage_redis"` to control the size of the model embedding table loaded into the Redis cluster.
 Users only need to set the ip and port of each node to enable the Redis cluster service into the HugeCTR Hierarchical Parameter Server.
 The configuration of the Redis cluster needs to be added to ps.json as shown below: